-- All religious communities in Lithuania are recommended against holding religious rites to avoid public gatherings. - A safe contact in parks and other open public spaces (distance greater than 2 meters and less than 15 minutes) shall be maintained, direct physical contact shall be avoided, persons shall maintain personal hygiene (hand hygiene, cough etiquette) and not gather in groups larger than two people. - It is not allowed for children from more than one family to play on children's playgrounds at the same time. - Persons are obliged to use face masks at public spaces from the 10 April 2020, except while eating.
+- A safe contact in parks and other open public spaces (distance greater than 2 meters and less than 15 minutes) shall be maintained, direct physical contact shall be avoided, persons shall maintain personal hygiene (hand hygiene, cough etiquette) and not gather in groups larger than two people.

+- It is not allowed for children from more than one family to play on children's playgrounds at the same time. - Persons are obliged to use face masks at public spaces from the 10 April 2020.
+Face masks have to be worn in public places by everyone above the age of six.
+Exceptions apply to eating and drinking in open-air cafes, also to the training of professional athletes, and in rural areas.
+Face masks will not be required in a car when the driver is accompanied by family members.